SuperCowPowers/zat/docs/examples.md

-# Examples of Using BAT
+# Examples of Using ZAT

-This documents shows a wide variety of ways to use the BAT toolkit to process Zeek output.
+This documents shows a wide variety of ways to use the ZAT toolkit to process Zeek output.

 -   Any Zeek Log into Python (dynamic tailing and log rotations are handled)